Kyle Adams (footballer): Houston Dynamo

 On 25 January 2020, Adams signed with the Houston Dynamo.
 He was loaned back to RGVFC in 2020, where he made 9 appearances in a shortened season due to the COVID-19 pandemic.
 His contract option was declined by Houston following their 2020 season.

 Real Monarchs

 On 8 January 2021, Adams joined USL Championship side Real Monarchs.

 San Diego Loyal

 On 5 January 2022, Adams moved again within the USL Championship, joining San Diego Loyal.

 Louisville City

 On 27 July 2023, Adams was transferred to Louisville City in the USL Championship for an undisclosed fee.

+Following the 2025 season in with Louisville City won their second consecutive Players’ Shield, Adams was named USL Championship Defender of the Year.

+Personal life

+Adams is engaged to Racing Louisville FC midfielder Savannah DeMelo.